ITU-BDSA2024-GROUP26/Chirp/docs/report.md

 - A `Cheep` is a message that an author can post.
 A current timestamp is added to each cheep when it's created.

 - A `Notification` contains information about how to notify a specific user about a specific cheep.
 Whenever an author cheeps, notifications will be created for all his followers.
 Additionally, an author can be tagged in a cheep if it contains his username with the format `@<Username> `.
 In that case a notification is also created for the tagged user.
-Tagging take priority over following; if a user tags a follower, the follower will only recieve the tag-notification.
+Tagging takes priority over following; if a user tags a follower, the follower will only recieve the tag-notification.

 Each entity has a corresponding repository class responsible for interacting with the database.
 Additionally, each entity has a corresponding DTO (Data Transfer Object) which transfers only necessary data to the presentation layer.